ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 This code builds upon the concepts and techniques from various research papers and open-source libraries in the field of adversarial machine learning.
 We would like to acknowledge their contributions and the valuable insights they provide.

-Disclaimer This repository is intended for educational and research purposes.
+Disclaimer: This repository is intended for educational and research purposes.